 These queries are never the same, this is used to avoid any kind of DNS caching.
 As you guess, TXT DNS records are very common in DNS tunnelling technique.
 Your local computer will build a valid TCP/IP packet later with the payload.

-Although DNS tunnelling is not easy to block, it has a big side effect: the speed.
+Although DNS tunnelling is not easy to block, it has a big side effect: slowness.
 DNS tunnelling is slow and you will need to know that if you are planning to use it.
 You may mitigate this if you install a transparent proxy such as ziproxy and do an object compression before sending information through the tunnel.
 I will not cover how to do this in this article.

 There are some VPN providers that claim to do DNS VPN without the speed penalty.
 Well, this is not true.
 DNS Tunneling works under UDP, which it has a maximum MTU of 1500, usually 512 (as some carriers or ISP'es block UDP packets longer than 512 bytes).
 So, fragmenting a TCP packet (longer than 1500) into many 512-byte chunks maks the speed significantly slower.
-On top, add that DNS is recursive, your DNS request is being processed through an unknown change of DNS servers before it arrives to you.
+On top, add that DNS is recursive, your DNS request is being processed through an unknown change of DNS servers before it arrives at you.

 So, the next question would be: what are they doing?
 My guess is just passing UDP streams through the port 53/udp, which it is not DNS tunnelling.
 It is just a VPN using another port, for example, OpenVPN using 53/udp instead of the classic 1194/udp port.
 This approach is faster but very easy to block.
 You just block access to port 53/udp to any other server different than your local DNS.

 Good luck with that!
 I can suggest the following actions: